France's ex-president Chirac on trial for corruption

 The hearings in Paris are the result of the merging of two separate cases -- one begun by magistrates in the Paris suburb of Nanterre in 1995, and another in the capital itself dating to 1998.

 The case involves seven alleged ghost jobs for which Chirac is charged with conflict of interest and 21 other jobs for which he is accused of embezzlement and abuse of trust.

 Nine other people are going on trial alongside Chirac, accused either of having ghost jobs or benefiting from those of town hall employees.

 Chirac denies that the people employed in the jobs were used to prepare for the 1995 presidential election, which he went on to win, insisting they were all legitimate posts in the service of Paris.

-Jean-Yves La Borgne, a lawyer working for one of Chirac's former chiefs of staff, said he will argue that under the constitution the accusations in the former case can no longer be heard since they date back too far in time.
+Jean-Yves La Borgne, a lawyer working for Chirac's former chief of staff Remy Chardon, said under the consitution the accusations in the former case can no longer be heard since they date back too far in time -- to the early 1990s.

 Paris city hall last year dropped its civil charges against Chirac in return for a payment of more than 2.2 million euros, from him and the right-wing UMP party.

 Chirac paid more than half a million euros of this from his own pocket but did not acknowledge any wrongdoing.